|

 Grain Market Highlights

-• To see updated 8-14 day temperature and precipitation outlook maps for the US, along with South Americas 30-day percentage of normal rainfall and 8-14 average precipitation scroll down to the charts/weather section.
+• To see the updated drought monitor and the updated monthly temperature and precipitation outlooks for the U.S. scroll down to the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.